kingluddite/web-dev-notes/js/mongo/02-understanding-mongodb.md

 ## query projections
 db.posts.find({},{})
-* projections are an object where the keys are fields to return and the values are booleans of whether they should be returned
+* Projections are an object where the keys are fields to return and the values are booleans of whether they should be returned

-so...
+## So...
-don't return the body
+Don't return the body
-and don't return the description
+And don't return the description

 ```
 > db.posts.find({}, {body: false, description: false})
 ```

-we only want the title field
+We only want the title field

 ```
 > db.posts.find({}, {title: true});
 ```

-* is returns the tiltle (and it includes the _id field because you usually want to use it or see it)
+* Is returns the tiltle (and it includes the _id field because you usually want to use it or see it)

-but if you want to not see it
+But if you want to not see it

 ```
 > db.posts.find({}, {title: true, _id: false});
 ```

-search for a specific title
+Search for a specific title

 ```
 > db.posts.find({title: "How to workout"},{title: true, _id: false} )
 ```

-* mongo looks for exact matches.
+* Mongo looks for exact matches.
 If it doesn't find it, it returns 0 documents

 ## Query Operator
 Search for one specific title OR another specific title